wonkatin/Python-Geocoder/README.md

 #### Sample Code (`geocoder`/`arcgis`)

-This code would give you the latitude and longitude for one destination.
+This code will give you the latitude and longitude for one destination.

 ```python
 import geocoder